jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

     a.
 Instruction and automation to run simulations for different section and dump statistics (20 points)
         - Instructions (5 points)
         - Automation (5 points)
     b.
-Configuration scripts and correct simulation setup (40 points): 3 points for each configuration as described in [Analysis and simulation: Step I](#step-i-performance-comparison), and [Analysis and simulation: Step II](#step-ii-medium-core).
+Configuration scripts and correct simulation setup (40 points): 10 points for configuration script(s) used to run your simulations and 5 points for implementing each of the 6 processor models as described in [Analysis and simulation: Step I](#step-i-performance-comparison), and [Analysis and simulation: Step II](#step-ii-medium-core).

-2. Report (50 points): 5.5 points for each question presented in [Analysis and simualtion](#analysis-and-simulation), [Analysis and simulation: Step I](#step-i-performance-comparison), and [Analysis and simulation: Step II](#step-ii-medium-core).
+2. Report (50 points): 6 points for each question presented in [Analysis and simualtion](#analysis-and-simulation), [Analysis and simulation: Step I](#step-i-performance-comparison), and [Analysis and simulation: Step II](#step-ii-medium-core).

 ## Academic misconduct reminder